LYNCH·LLP

 Questions about Examiner Faruk Hamza

-• What is Examiner Faruk Hamza's overall allowance rate?
+• What is Examiner Faruk Hamza's allowance rate?

 • How many art units does this examiner cover?

-Examiner Hamza's record spans one art unit within TC 2100.
+Examiner Hamza's public record spans one art unit.
+The pooled figures aggregate all decisions within that classification.

 ◈ RESPONDING TO AN OFFICE ACTION